flipperdevices/flipperzero-firmware/midi_tx_script/README.md

 In Raspberry Pi and other SBCs

-connect Serial TX to Flipper zero RX / GND to GND.
+connect SBC's Serial TX to Flipper zero RX / GND to GND.

 Then